Risk management is (not) expressing levels of risk on a standard scale.

 Effects on objectives are a very diverse.
 There can be no standard scale that makes risks with very different effects directly comparable.
 It is easy enough to construct a scale that looks like it is doing that.
 That step takes you directly from managing real-world risk to playing with numbers.

 ISO 31000 does not require a single scale for different types of risk.
 It does recognise ‘level of risk’ as a concept, but holds back on the idea of ‘level of risk’ as a simple scale or number:

 The way in which consequences and likelihood are expressed and the way in which they are combined to determine a level of risk should reflect the type of risk, the information available and the purpose for which the risk assessment output is to be used. … In some cases, more than one numerical value or descriptor is required to specify consequences and their likelihood for different times, places, groups or situations.
 [ISO 31000, 5.4.3]

 In any event, the idea of putting levels of risk on a scale is particular to formalised risk management methods, which are not the only way in which risk is managed in the real world.
-(Remember the diagram in the main article, under ‘Risk management is simply management, with recognition of the effects of uncertainty’.)
+(Remember the diagram in the key principles, under risk management is simply ‘management’, with recognition of the effects of uncertainty.)

 Introducing risk management is (not) implementing a standard ‘methodology’ for ‘risk management’.

 ISO 31000 is not a ‘methodology’ and it does not say that a single methodology has to be adopted across a large organisation.
 On the contrary, the ISO 31000 Key Principle (g) is that risk management is tailored.
 If the organisation includes a wide variety of activities and risks, some differences in the risk management approach are almost certainly necessary.

 If an organisation is to understand its risks, there must be an overview of confidence that organisational objectives will be achieved.
 To achieve such an overview, there must be some coherence in the way that risk is understood across the organisation’s different objectives.